 If you have changed jobs since the last time you applied for credit, that new information wouldn't be reported to Experian by your current creditors because they wouldn't be aware of the change.

-Income is not part of your credit history.
-Instead, you provide that information when you complete the credit application and lenders perform a separate evaluation of your ability to pay.
+Income is not part of your credit history and is not included in your credit score.
+Instead, you provide that information to your lender when you complete a credit application.
+Your lender uses that information to perform a separate evaluation of your ability to repay the debt.

 Thanks for asking.